 As stated in the policy, BORN uses the Privacy Analytics Re-Identification Risk Assessment and Deidentification Tool (PARAT) for all uses and disclosures of de-identified/aggregate data.
-De-identification occurs in consultation with the CHEO Electronic Health Information Laboratory.
-The BORN Scientific Manager or designate forwards a request to a BORN data analyst to assess the level of re-identification risk of a particular data set using the empirical analysis Privacy Analytics Re-Identification Risk Assessment and De-identification Tool (PARAT) for all uses and disclosures of de-identified/aggregate data.
+The BORN Scientific Manager or designate forwards a request to a BORN data analyst to assess the level of reidentification risk of a particular data set using the empirical analysis Privacy Analytics Re-Identification Risk Assessment and De-identification Tool (PARAT) for all uses and disclosures of deidentified/aggregate data.
 A pre-determined low level of risk (0.1) is considered an acceptable level of risk.
 PARAT uses several de-identification techniques including suppression (removing high risk records) and generalization (reducing the resolution of a given field.)
 PARAT will automatically de-identify the data to reduce the re-identification risk to an acceptable level.